The United States has its bible and rust belts, Australia has the wheat belt, Africa the bean belt and India the Hindi belt.

 Alberta‘s government has, “definitely been researching and monitoring online gaming for a number of years.”
 So says Alberta Gaming and Liquor Commission spokesperson Lynn Hutchings-Mah.
 She also noted that traditional gaming revenues in the province had declined 15% since the GFC took hold so additional sources would be welcomed.

 Manitoba has been mulling the online gambling question since April.
-Back then Minister for Lotteries Steve Ashton told Global Winnipeg :
+Back then Minister for Lotteries Steve Ashton told Winnipeg News :

 “We’re looking at it.
 No decision has been made yet, but I anticipate a decision sometime over the next few months,”